 There is no denying the powerful impact that social media has had on people’s lives, particularly as it pertains to knowledge sharing and access to information.
 Trite as it may sound, knowledge really is power.
 The more access people have to information, the better able they are to make informed decisions about certain aspects of their lives—aspects such as their health.
 With over 100 000 followers, Dr Sindi Van Zyl has found a way to leverage the power of social media, Twitter in particular, to share information mostly related to HIV and mental health.

 Before the advent of social media, information was only accessible to a few of those who had instant access to the internet, and even when people had access to the internet, they didn’t know how to search for what they were looking for or even know that they needed certain information; social media makes it easy for people to come across valuable information they would have otherwise not searched for—sometimes you don’t know what you need until you see it.
 Since Dr Sindi has an inspiring and admirable penchant for helping people – it’s her raison d’être – it only made sense that she would choose a career path that would be centred around attending to the needs of those who need it the most.
 “I know it’s a cliché but the reason I became a doctor was to help people and if I were not a doctor, I’d probably be a social worker or therapist.”
-One of the hardest things for her to accept is the fact that she does not have the capacity to help everyone but social media has given her the ability to help more people than she would be able to reach had it not been for platforms such as Twitter.
+One of the hardest things for her to accept is the fact that she does not have the capacity to help everyone, but social media has given her the ability to help more people than she would be able to reach had it not been for platforms such as Twitter.

-It has been reported that South Africans spend what almost equates to a working day online and just under three hours of that time is spent roaming the streets of social media checking their newsfeed and timelines for the latest news, trends and hilarious memes.
+It has been reported that South Africans spend what almost equates to a working day online and just under three hours of that time is spent roaming the streets of social media, checking their newsfeed and timelines for the latest news, trends and hilarious memes.
 Social media platforms such as Twitter, where Dr Sindi is most active, are providing users with instant access to information.
 “There’s always something to learn on someone’s timeline,” enthuses Dr Sindi, who started her Twitter activism in 2011 as a response to the dearth of information related to treatment that prevents the transmission of HIV from a mother to a child.
 “My social media activism came from a place of anger and frustration.
 We had introduced the PMCT (Prevention of mother-to-child transmission of HIV) programme but we were intensifying it, and a lot of people in the clinics still didn’t have the knowledge that they needed to make sure that their babies were going to be born HIV-negative.
 The nurses had the knowledge but it wasn’t being disseminated quickly enough.
 So I’d take to Twitter to decry the broken system.”

 As noted in the We Are Social Global Digital Report (2019), “Global digital growth shows no sign of slowing, with a million new people around the world coming online every day.
 This growth is clearly fuelling social media use.”
-With over 100 000 followers, Dr Sindi’s views on social media corroborate the findings of the We Are Social Global Digital.
+Dr Sindi’s views on social media corroborate the findings of the We Are Social Global Digital Report.
 “There’s always someone new on Twitter who doesn’t understand HIV or know what PMCT is.”
 According to Dr Sindi, the best way for medical practitioners to be effective on Twitter is to find their niche and disseminate information related to their field of expertise.
 What is important is that medical practitioners ensure that the information they share online can be backed up by a textbook and that it is shared in a manner that avoids medical and academic jargon that will confuse social media users.

 Dr Sindi’s social media activism has led to some of her most proudest moments, moments that make her feel that she is succeeding in fulfilling her mission.
 For instance, there is a certain product that people take often to relieve themselves of headaches and hangovers.
 Not many people knew the dangerous effects of this product until Dr Sindi acted with much courage to make people aware.
 Frustrated with its wide usage, she took to Twitter to inform people about the dangers of using said product.
 “I woke up one day and I was upset because every Sunday, without fail, there are people on my newsfeed going on and on about this product that they take because they are hungover.
 Annoyed, I wrote a thread that got so many retweets and so many responses; people genuinely didn’t know that this product is not good for them.”
 Her social media activism has also proven extremely valuable to mothers who are infected with HIV but want to ensure that their babies aren’t affected.